Take Advantage of Transfer Bonuses to Get More Value from Your Reward Points (2021)

 For example, Amex recently offered an extra 40% when transferring points to British Airways.
-If you transferred your points during this promotion, you would have received 1,400 British Airways points, rather than 1,000 points, for every 1,000 Membership Rewards points you transferred.
+If you transferred 50,000 Membership Rewards points during this promotion, you would have received 70,000 British Airways Avios rather than the normal 50,000.

-If there is a currently available transfer promotion, it will most likely be the cheapest option for using points for your trip.
-You may also want to preemptively take advantage of a promotion to lock in a better redemption rate, even if it means giving up flexibility for using your points.
+If there is a currently available transfer promotion, that program will likely offer the cheapest option for your award ticket.
+You may also want to preemptively take advantage of a promotion to lock in a better redemption rate in the future, even if it means giving up some flexibility for using your points.

 Take advantage of available promotions (when available)

-For example, the two Japanese Airlines (ANA and JAL) usually require 40,000 miles to fly between the West Coast and Japan.
-Getting those miles takes 40,000 Membership Rewards points.
+For example, the ANA usually require 40,000 miles to fly between the West Coast and Japan.
+Getting those miles requires 40,000 Membership Rewards points.

-Ordinarily, British Airways would require 50,000 miles or 50,000 Membership Rewards points to fly the same route (on their partner American Airlines).
-However, with a 40% transfer bonus, you would need less than 36,000 Membership Rewards points to get those 50,000 miles, saving you over 14,000 points from the normal British Airways award price.
-During the promotion, booking with British Airways costs over 4,000 points fewer Membership Rewards points than booking with ANA.
+Ordinarily, British Airways would require 50,000 miles or 50,000 Membership Rewards points to fly the same route on JAL.
+However, with a 40% transfer bonus, you would need less than 36,000 Membership Rewards points to get those 50,000 miles, saving you over 14,000 points from the normal award price.
+During the promotion, booking with British Airways costs over 4,000 fewer Membership Rewards points than booking with ANA.
 When there is no promotion, booking with British Airways would require an extra 10,000 points.

-The best listing of currently available offers across programs is Frequent Miler’s Current Transfer Bonuses page.
-It also provides information about previously available promotions that can help you anticipate whether future promotions are likely.
+It is even more convenient to check the listing of currently available offers across programs on Frequent Miler’s Current Transfer Bonuses page.
+Frequent Miler also provides information about previously available promotions, which can help you anticipate whether future promotions are likely.

 Taking advantage of promotions ahead of time

 There is an interesting question of whether you should take advantage of a transfer promotion, even when you don’t have any concrete plans to use the miles.
-Let’s imagine you have a balance of 100,000 Membership Rewards points.
-Should you take advantage of a current promotion to transfer let’s say 50,000 of those points into 70,000 British Airways miles, and lock-in extra value from your points?
+Let’s imagine you have a balance of 100,000 Membership Rewards points and there is currently a promotion giving you 40% extra British Airways miles.
+Should you take advantage of the promotion to transfer let’s say 50,000 of those points into 70,000 British Airways miles and lock-in extra value from your points?

-- Chances are that when you eventually need miles to book a flight, there won’t be a promotion available.
-You’ll get a lot more value from your points, if you transfer ahead of time (during a promotion), instead of transferring them (at normal prices) when you need to book your tickets.
+- Chances are that when you eventually need miles to book a flight, there won’t be a promotion available with the program you would otherwise use.
+You would wind up getting a lot more value from your points, if you had transferred ahead of time (during a promotion), instead of transferring them (at normal prices) when you need to book your tickets.

 - The drawback is that you’ll lose a lot of flexibility.
-Once you’ve transferred the points to a given airline program, you won’t have the option of using those points with a different program at a later time.
-Some other frequent flyer program might let you take advantage of award availability for a future trip, or offer a better deal for your destination.
+Once you’ve transferred the points to a given airline program, you won’t have the option of using those points with a different program in the future.
+Some other frequent flyer program might let you take advantage of award availability for a future trip or offer a better deal for your destination.
+Or there might be an even better transfer promotion for the program you transferred to.
 In addition, you’ll now need to worry about making sure those miles don’t expire, due to your account becoming inactive.